telefonicaid/thinking-cities/docs/authorization_api.md

 Grants are a kind of subservices (keystone projects) which can imply for a user that has any role in that subservice a permission for do something in an application built on top of ThingkinCities Platform.

-Grants always starts with a '#' characters, in contrast to others subservices which starts without that character.
+Grants always start with a '#' character, in contrast to other subservices which start without that character.

 Some examples of grants could be: `#readerApp`, `#adminApp`, `#managerApp` and so on.